THE ART OF XINGYI BOXING

-When you practice, there seems to be an opponent in front of you, yet when you fight an opponent, it is as though no one is there.
+When practicing, there seems to be an opponent in front of you.
+When fighting, it is as though no one is there.

 When your front hand lifts, your rear hand hastens after it, and when your front foot lifts, your rear foot closely follows.

-Neither attack nor advance just because you see a gap.
+Neither attack nor advance just because you have spotted a gap.
 [Control the opponent first, preventing him from covering his center when you attack, then go in.]
-Your fist is not to strike when you are lifting and dropping without purpose.
+Your fists should not be and lowering in pursuit of nothing.

-Once your hand lifts, your foot should come down.
-Once your foot comes down, your hand should lift.
+Once your hand rises up, your foot should be coming down.
+Once your foot comes down, your hand should be rising up.

 Your head should go up, your chest should go forward, your waist should lengthen, and your elixir field should wield energy.
 From headtop to foot, there should be a single energy running between them.

 The one who moves first becomes the teacher.
 The one who moves after becomes the student.
-The more you can give thought to advancing, the less you are being trained to retreat.
+If you can be taught, you will want to advance.
+If you cannot be taught, you will want to retreat.

 The three sections should be settled into place.
 The three points should align with each other.
-The four tips should be equal.
+The four antennas should be equal.